Zoran Đorđević (politician): Political career

 From 2012, he served as the Deputy Minister of Defence of Serbia.
 He also serves as the president of the Political Council for Gender Equality of the Government of the Republic of Serbia and National Director of Arms.
 On 2 March 2016, he was appointed as the Minister of Defence of Serbia.

 In February 2017, the Prime Minister of Serbia Aleksandar Vučić decided to run for the 2017 Serbian presidential elections.
 He won the elections in the first round and was sworn as the President of Serbia on 31 May 2017.
 Weeks later, he gave mandate to Ana Brnabić to form the governmental cabinet.
 On 29 June 2017, the cabinet of Ana Brnabić was formed, with Đorđević swapping minister positions with Aleksandar Vulin to become the Minister of Labour, Employment, Veteran and Social Policy.
 His term ended on 28 October 2020, when Darija Kisić Tepavčević was appointed as new minister.

 Since 4 March 2021, Đorđević has been serving as director of the national postal service Pošta Srbije.
+On 16 May 2024, he was dismissed from the position.